AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-0-0-sp3.md

 description: Learn about the compatibility matrix and how to upgrade to the 5.0.0 Service Pack 3 release of Adobe Experience Manager Guides.

 ---
-# Upgrade instructions for the 5.0.0 Service Pack 3 release (January 2026)
+# Upgrade instructions for the 5.0.0 Service Pack 3 release (February 2026)

 This article covers the upgrade instructions and the compatibility matrix for 5.0.0 Service Pack 3 release of Adobe Experience Manager Guides.